-This report describes the results of the 2022 Stage 2 Archaeological Property Assessment of 10300 Riverside Drive East, Windsor, Part of Lots 139, 140 & 141, Concession 1 (Geographic Township of East Sandwich, County of Essex), City of Windsor, conducted by AMICK Consultants Limited.
-This assessment was undertaken as a requirement under the Planning Act (RSO 1990 and was conducted under Professional Archaeologist License #P058 issued to Michael Henry by the Minister of Citizenship & Multiculturalism (MCM) for the Province of Ontario.
-All work was conducted in conformity with Ontario Ministry of Tourism and Culture (MTC) Standards and Guidelines for Consultant Archaeologists (MTC 2011) and the Ontario Heritage Act (RSO 1990a).
+This report describes the results of the 2024 Stage 1-2 Archaeological Property Assessment of 3880 Matchett Road, Lot 5, Concession N/A (Geographical Township of Sandwich), City of Windsor, County of Essex, conducted by AMICK Consultants Limited.
+This assessment was undertaken as a requirement under the Planning Act (RSO 1990) and was conducted under Professional Archaeologist License #P038 issued to Marilyn Cornies by the Minister of Citizenship and Multiculturalism (MCM) for the Province of Ontario.
+All work was conducted in conformity with Ontario Ministry of Tourism and Culture (MTC) Standards and Guidelines for Consultant Archaeologists (MTC 2011) now the MCM and the Ontario Heritage Act (RSO 1990a).

-The entirety of the study area is approximately 2.5 hectares (ha) in area and includes within it mostly lawn.
-The study area is bounded on the north by Lake St. Clair, on the east by the beach, on the south by Riverside Dr E and on the west by beach and existing commercial development.
-AMICK Consultants Limited was engaged by the proponent to undertake a Stage 2 Archaeological Property Assessment of lands potentially affected by the proposed undertaking and was granted permission to carry out archaeological fieldwork.
-Following the criteria outlined by MCM (2011) for determining archaeological potential, portions of the study area were determined as having archaeological potential for Pre-contact archaeological resources.
-Consequently, this report is being prepared in advance of the planning process for this property.
+The entirety of the study area is approximately 0.1 hectares (ha) in area and is residential lot with grass lawn and gravel driveway.
+The study area is bounded by Matchett road to the east, existing residential lands to the north, south and west.
+AMICK Consultants Limited was engaged by the proponent to undertake a Stage 1-2 Archaeological Property Assessment of lands potentially affected by the proposed undertaking and was granted permission to carry out archaeological fieldwork.
+Following the criteria outlined by MCM (2011) for determining archaeological potential, portions of the study area were determined as having archaeological potential for Post-contact archaeological resources.
+The proposed development is a 2 story detached dwelling with associated drive ways and parking.

-The entirety of the study area was subject to property inspection and photographic documentation concurrently with the Stage 2 Property Assessment which consisted of high intensity test pit methodology at a five-metre interval between individual test pits, test pit survey at a ten-metre interval to confirm disturbance on 25 May 2022.
-All records, documentation, field notes, photographs, and artifacts (as applicable) related to the conduct and findings of these investigations are held at the Lakelands District corporate offices of AMICK Consultants Limited until such time that they can be transferred to an agency or institution approved by the MCM on behalf of the government and citizens of Ontario.
+The entirety of the study area was subject to property inspection and photographic documentation concurrently with the Stage 2 Property Assessment which consisted of test pit survey at a five-metre interval to on 02 November 2024.
+All records, documentation, field notes, photographs, and artifacts (as applicable) related to the conduct and findings of these investigations are held at the corporate offices of AMICK Consultants Limited until such time that they can be transferred to an agency or institution approved by the MCM on behalf of the government and citizens of Ontario.

-A preliminary plan of the proposed development has been submitted together with this report to MCM for review and reproduced within this report as Map 3.
+The proposed development of the study area includes a proposed two storey semi-detached dwelling.
+A preliminary plan of the proposed development has been submitted together with this report to MCM for review and reproduced within this report as Map 4.